natcl/max_package_downloader/README.md

 ## Installation

-To install the Max Package Downloader, [download](https://github.com/natcl/max_package_downloader/archive/master.zip) the repository's zip file and unzip it into your `~/Documents/Max/Packages` folder.
+To install the Max Package Downloader, [download](https://github.com/natcl/max_package_downloader/archive/1.zip) the latest tagged version and unzip it into your `~/Documents/Max/Packages` folder.
 Restart Max and you should have a Package Downloader item in the extras menu.
 Important: Make sure you have `Documents/Max/Packages` folder in your home directory.
+You can also clone this repository, although I don't recommended it as it might be unstable at some times.
+Once the Package Downloader is installed you should also be able to updated it from within itself.

 ## Usage